MicrosoftDocs/bot-docs/articles/v4sdk/bf-cli-overview.md

 The BF CLI manages bots and related services.
 It is part of the Microsoft Bot Framework, a comprehensive framework for building enterprise-grade conversational AI experiences.
 In addition to managing bot related resources, the BF CLI can be used as part of continuous integration and continuous deployment (CI/CD) pipelines.
 As you build your bot, you might also need to integrate AI services like LUIS for language understanding, QnAMaker for your bot to respond to simple questions in a Q&A format, and more.
 To integrate AI service in your bot, use:

 * [`bf luis`](bf-cli-reference.md#bf-luis) command to work with LUIS **.lu** resource files and manage LUIS models.
-It can also generate corresponding source (C# or JavaScript) code.
-* [LUIS APIs tool](https://github.com/microsoft/botbuilder-tools/tree/master/packages/LUIS/readme.md) to deploy the local files, train, test, and publish them as Language Understanding models within the LUIS service.
+It can also generate corresponding source (C# or JavaScript) code and can be used to deploy the local files, train, test, and publish them as Language Understanding models within the LUIS service.
 * [`bf qnamaker`](bf-cli-reference.md#bf-qnamaker) command to work with QnAMaker knowledge bases.
 It can create and manage QnA Maker assets both locally, and on the QnA Maker service.

 * Refer to the lu library [documentation](https://github.com/microsoft/botframework-cli/tree/master/packages/lu/README.md) for how to work with **.lu** and **.qna** file formats.